GestionAIR/StarterKit/README.md

 Starter Kit
 ===========

-A starter kit for front developpement with bootstrap, less and grunt.
+A starter kit for front developpement with bootstrap, less.

 Save time setting your tools before coding !